UAB-CINL/UAB-CINL.github.io/docs/analysis/resources.md

 <!-- markdownlint-disable MD024 -->

 This page provides links to written documentation, tutorials, and videos for relevent software in neuroimaging analysis.
-Most video links on the page will go to the [MRI analysis](https://www.youtube.com/playlist?list=PLfodFxaCrr0eNkoc2F1IOidg4qe_TuOT4) playlist on UAB Research Computing's Youtube channel.

 ## Andy's Brain Book